Knowing the difference between blackheads and whiteheads might seem black and white… But there’s more to these breakouts than meets the eye.

 - Benzoyl Peroxide reduces redness and inflammation, and attacks bacteria before blackheads and whiteheads are able to turn into more severe acne.

-- Sulfur stops the growth of acne causing bacteria and regulates oil production, without irritating the skin.
+- Sulfur stops the growth of acne causing bacteria and regulates oil production, without irritating skin that may be sensitive to Benzoyl Peroxide.

-- Glycolic Acid is made up of tiny molecules that smooth the skin’s surface, clear out clogged pores, and stimulate collagen production.
+- Glycolic Acid is made up of tiny molecules that gently exfoliate, smoothing the skin’s surface, clearing out clogged pores, and stimulating collagen production.